 Digital Object Identifier (DOI)

 Hu, Leland S.; Ning, Shuluo; Eschbacher, Jennifer M; Baxter, Leslie C.; Gaw, Nathan; Ranjbar, Sara; Plasencia, Jonathan; Dueck, Amylou C.; Peng, Sen; Smith, Kris A; Nakaji, Peter; Karis, John P; Quarles, C. Chad; Wu, Teresa; Loftus, Joseph C.; Jenkins, Robert B.; Sicotte, Hugues; Kollmeyer, Thomas M.; O'Neill, Brian P.; Elmquist, William; Hoxworth, Joseph M.; Frakes, David; Sarkaria, Jann; Swanson, Kristin R.; Tran, Nhan L.; Li, Jing; and Mitchell, J. Ross, "Radiogenomics To Characterize Regional Genetic Heterogeneity In Glioblastoma" (2017).
-Neurobiology.
+Translational Neuroscience.
 356.